-Please note the British Gymnastics Partner School registration does not give you access to BSGA competitions.
-To register for BSGA competitions please click here.
+*Please note becoming a British Gymastics Partner School does not give access to BSGA competitions.

 The Key Step Gymnastics competition resource has been put together in response to numerous requests for a competition framework for ‘grass-roots' development in Primary schools.